StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Structure of StatisticalRethinkingJulia (v4):

-On a high level, the StatisticalRethinkingJulia eco system contains 4 layers:
+On a high level, the StatisticalRethinkingJulia ecosystem contains 4 layers:

 1. The lowest layer provides mcmc methods, currently Turing.jl and StanSample.jl.